jwbruce/esos32/examples/stm32l4/libopencm3-examples/Blinky/README.md

     -Run mingw32-make to generate hex file
     -Use STMCubeProgrammer to upload hex file to board

-/**Note: this example can serve as a foundation for labs.
-The only modifications that need to be changed are as follows**/
+**Note: this example can serve as a foundation for labs.
+The only modifications that need to be changed are as follows**
     -Change the target to match that of your file with your main loop -In C-source, add all files that are found in you ./src/ folder -When ESOS is added in, add the ESOS files to the C-source section of the makefile in the format: